chanwit/ekz/README.md

 # The EKZ Project

 `ekz` is an opinionated Kubernetes distribution built using binaries from [the AWS EKS Distro](https://distro.eks.amazonaws.com/) \(EKS-D\).
-It aims to be the easiest way to run EKS clusters on desktop.
+It aims to be the easiest way to run EKS clusters on desktops (Linux, macOS and Windows).

 What is EKS-D?

 > _EKS-D provides the same software that has enabled tens of thousands of Kubernetes clusters on Amazon EKS._

-`ekz` aims at solving the EKS compatibility problem for developers as much as possible by implanting EKS-D binaries to KIND and the k0s project, so that we can easily spin EKS-compatible clusters up to test our Kubernetes applications.
+`ekz` aims at solving the EKS compatibility problems for developers as much as possible by implanting EKS-D binaries to KinD and the k0s projects, so that we can easily spin EKS-compatible clusters up to test our Kubernetes applications.

 ## Architecture

 The architecture of EKZ has been designed to support EKS-D in multiple implementations, called providers.
-Currently, we ship the [k0s](https://github.com/k0sproject/k0s)-based \(EKZ provider\), and [KIND](https://github.com/kubernetes-sigs/kind/)-based \(KIND provider\) implementations.
+Currently, we ship the [k0s](https://github.com/k0sproject/k0s)-based \(EKZ provider\), and [KinD](https://github.com/kubernetes-sigs/kind/)-based \(KinD provider\) implementations.
 A provider can be specified when creating a cluster, or via the `EKZ_PROVIDER` variable.

 Here's EKS-D versions supported by EKZ.